woafi/woafi/README.md

 - 👋 Hello there, I’m Mohammad Woafi
 - 🌱 I’m currently learning DATA Structure and Algorithm
-- 📫 How to reach me woafisun@yahoo.com
+- 📫 How to reach me: woafisun@yahoo.com

 <!---